freqtrade/freqtrade/docs/sandbox-testing.md

 - - - - Max (50 BTC)
 - - - - - Deposit

+*This process may be repeated for other currencies, ETH as example*
 ---
 # Configure Freqtrade to use Gax Sandbox

 The aim of this document section
- - enable sandbox URLs in Freqtrade
+ - Enable sandbox URLs in Freqtrade
  - Configure API
  - - secret
  - - key